-Lorene Bouboushian is a genderqueer artist originally from rural Texas, with family ties to Lebanon and Armenia.
+Lorene Bouboushian is a genderqueer artist based in Chicago, with a history of practice in New York City, roots in rural Texas, and family ties to Lebanon and Armenia.
 They work within dance, experimental music/noise, and performance art.
 They build a rhizomatic practice through visible forays into performances and workshopping, and less visible forays into curating, writing, dialogue, modes of care and support, and resource sharing.
 They utilize “self-exposure and vulnerability in real, risky ways” [CultureBot, 2011], and produce “thought-provoking commentary on social limits” [Minneapolis Star Tribune, 2016].

 They have shared work in New York City at Dixon Place, JACK, Danspace Project, Issue Project Room, Center for Performance Research, and the Queens Museum.
-They have held residencies at New York Live Arts (Fresh Tracks) and Chez Bushwick, and currently are in residence at Movement Research.
+They have held residencies at New York Live Arts (Fresh Tracks) and Chez Bushwick, and Movement Research.

 They have also performed in Seattle, Madison, Athens, and Beirut, performing in festivals including New Genre Festival (Tulsa), Miami Performance International Festival, QueerNY and Queer Zagreb, Inverse Performance Art Festival, and Month of Performance Art-Berlin.
 They have shared their interdisciplinary teaching practice at universities in Kentucky, Beirut, and Mexico.
-They also curate interdisciplinary performance at the Glove in NYC.
+They curated and hosted a seasonal interdisciplinary performance series at The Glove (NYC).

 They have performed for Jill Sigman/thinkdance, Yvonne Meier, Melinda Ring, luciana achugar, Daria Fain, and Kathy Westwater.
 They are a former member of NYC based collectives XHOIR (organized by Colin Self), Feminist Art Group (organized by IV Castellanos), and Social Health Performance Club.
-They are currently leading the UNDOING AND DOING Social Practice Collective.
+They created and facilitate the UNDOING AND DOING Social Practice Collective.